OSGeo/OSGeoLive-doc/en/quickstart/mapwindow_quickstart.rst

 .prj file, there are also changes to the shape of the polygons.
 Therefore, it is best to reproject to a new file, rather than overwriting the old.

+You can also set the map projection before you add any layers.

 ----------------------------
 2.5 Basic toolbar functions
 ----------------------------